 Looking forward to hearing from you.

-Do you want to learn more about ser vs estar and the basics of European Portuguese?
-Language courses are too expensive and you are looking for small, but compact lectures?
-I offer you 1h online lectures for as little as $7!
+Do you want to learn more about the basics of European Portuguese?
+Common language courses are too expensive and you are looking for structured and high-quality lectures?
+Then check out my European Portuguese Language Course.